SC36-11-1/Elias-Bitwayiki/📑✨ Manuscript.md

 - Generative Art
 	- Generative Art is the process of using algorithmic processes as a medium for creating graphic art or animations it is primarily used in research and data visualization (Insert infographic)

->- Biometrics
+>Biometrics
->There are many different types of biometrics in this paper.
+- There are many different types of biometrics in this paper.
 I am going to highlight and emphasize the ones that I think will be most impactful.
 The use of multiple devices in unison provide deeper levels of sensor-data as well as higher levels of accuracy in readings.

 - Brain Computer Interface - using electroencephalography BCI -EEG
 - Heart Rate monitor